klamma/ar-for-eu-book/_pages/chapters/modeling.md

 {% include image.html url="/assets/figures/modeling/ModelingTechnique_CompositingPrimitiveShapes.png" base=pathToRoot description="Example Workflow for Compositing Primitives" %}

-The technique only requires transformations, rotations and scaling operations and therefore, objects can be created without much effort.
+This technique only requires transformations, rotations and scaling operations and therefore, objects can be created without much effort.
 Thus, results can be achieved quickly.
 However, the basic shapes can only approximate the object.
 Intricate shapes and especially organic forms cannot be modeled with this technique.